gridpoint-com/svg_island/notes.md

-# Outline of back half of presentation
+# Outline for back half of presentation

 Starting at Let's build a line chart

+## basics of svgs (we have this)

 meks
-### draw a straight line
+## draw a straight line

-### draw an M
+## draw an M

-### draw a line chart
+## draw a line chart

-### bring up our two main points
+## bring up our two main points

-show a complete line chart of jason downloads
+## show a complete line chart of jason downloads

-talk about the chart struct and how we put all the pieces together

-basics of svgs (we have this)

-building chart using only two svg elements (polyline, text)
+- building chart using only two svg elements (polyline, text)

-style with tailwind (chart structure, applying style to the elements)
+- style with tailwind (chart structure, applying style to the elements)

-click events on elements (how we add click events)
+- click events on elements (how we add click events)
+- updating the chart using pubsub (demostart that entire chart is redrawn on new datapoint)
+- appending to the chart using pubsub (demostrate that the chart was not redrawn but just appended)

-transition presentation from concepts to reality talk about bar chart component and what we would do differently talk about how we haven't figured out the perfect component use chart as phoenix componet ()
+transition presentation from concepts to reality

-then we need a live line chart and we figured out we could use liveview streams to append to the chart show a diff of how much work it took to switch a static chart to a live chart append to chart with phoenix streams
+## How did come up with this approach?

+Now that you know our approach, you're probably wondering how we came up with it

+Our first chart was a Bar Chart and we took a bottom up approach to building it

+By bottom up I mean we took a design and hand crafted an SVG to match it

+Once we had a styled hard coded SVG, we became to abstract the chart piece by piece

+Generate the background lines, generate the labels, generate the bar lines

+After a while we had fully abstracted the bar chart and had a component we could pass data into

+The finished component looked something like this:

+<.bar_chart
+  id="savings-svg-chart"
+  phx_target={@myself}
+  viewbox_width={@chart_viewbox_width}
+  viewbox_height={@chart_viewbox_height}
+  chart_data={@chart_data}
+  chart_y_labels={@chart_y_labels}
+  chart_y_step_between_labels={@chart_y_step_between_labels}
+  chart_tooltip={@chart_tooltip}
+/>

+## What didn't go well with this approach?

+So we have build this component such that it accepted a certain set of data and abstracted away a lot of the complexity

+We did run into a few minor problems when we plugged real data into it

+The first issue was that we had to scale the data such lines were the proper length and didn't go outside the bounds of the chart

+The second issue we had was in regards to click events, when a user clicks on a line the coordinates of line are pushed to the LV

+When we went to display the tooltip we could only place the tooltip relative to the line that was clicked

+We were not able to place the tooltip where design wanted and it brought up a bigger issue with the overall component

+The coordinates were generated on render and were not stored or accessible to the user of component

+All aspects of the chart were drawn indepently, causing alignment issues among the various elements of the chart

+Finally there was a lot of small adjustments that had to be made to make things line up perfectly, a lot of "magic" numbers

+## What would we do differently?

+Start with a top down, data driven approach
+This would address some of the aligment issues and "magic" numbers

+Have the coordinates accessible in to the user of the component, stateful LV component This would allow us complete flexible when adding, changing, and reacting to events

+Expose a component that other teams could use, something similar to the bar_chart component but that address the issues previously mentioned

+## Resources / Q & A

 Presentation built with obsidian + https://github.com/MSzturc/obsidian-advanced-slides
 https://obsidian.md/